-At NEC we recognize that posters are an important way to share events and recitals within our community.
+At NEC we recognize that posters are an important way to share events, resources, services, and recitals within our community.
 Our poster policy is designed to satisfy the needs of our students, allowing our campus to reflect the character of our students, and our commitment to providing a community that is free of discrimination, harassment, and bullying.
 This includes, but is not limited to, discrimination or harassment based on sex, race, color, gender, age, sexual orientation, gender identity, religion, ethnic or national origin, physical or mental disability, veterans’ status, and membership in uniformed services.
-Posters that may be construed as creating a hostile environment for any member of our community - including college, continuing education and preparatory students, as well as members of the public who may attend our concerts - will be immediately removed.
+Posters that violate NEC's values, policies in the Student Handbook, or may be construed as creating a hostile environment for any member of our community - including college, continuing education and preparatory students, as well as members of the public who may attend our concerts - will be immediately removed.
 Repeated violations of the poster policy will lead to disciplinary action.

-- Dedicated Posting Areas include: bulletin boards in the Jordan Hall, St. Botolph, 33 Gainsborough and SLPC buildings that are labeled for this purpose, Posters placed in non-designated areas will be taken down.
+Dedicated Posting Areas include the Community Bulletin Boards on the first floor of Jordan Hall, St. Botolph, 33 Gainsborough, and SLPC buildings that are labeled for this purpose.
+Posters placed in non-designated areas will be taken down.

-- Departmental Locked Bulletin boards are maintained by the Department Head.
-Postings for these boards must be contained behind the glass.
+Departmental Bulletin Boards are maintained by department chairs.
+Postings for these boards must be approved by the appropriate department chair and contained behind the glass.
 Posters on the outside of the glass will be taken down.

-- Postings within the Residence Hall are managed and approved by the Office of Student Services and/or the Residence Director.
-All unapproved posters, including those placed in the elevator, will be taken down.
+Postings within the Residence Hall are managed and approved by the Director of Residence Life and Housing.
+All unapproved posters, including those placed in the residence hall elevators and stairwells, will be taken down.

 Questions about poster locations may be directed to the Building Operations Office (firstname.lastname@example.org).
-Questions about content should be directed to the Office of Student Services.
+Questions about content should be directed to Student Services (email@example.com).

 Retaliation for making good faith reports of student misconduct or for participating, cooperating, or being associated with an investigation or student conduct process, is prohibited.
 Anyone who believes he or she has been the target of prohibited retaliation should immediately contact the Dean of Students.
 Any person found to have engaged in prohibited retaliation shall be subject to disciplinary action.